Skip to content

 • We use Playwright , the automation testing framework.

-• We test our data flows through the actions and effects that they have on Ozone HIS components.
+• We test our data flows through the actions and effects that they have on Ozone HIS apps.

 • We focus on how these actions and effects are experienced by end users.